Shunt22/WoW-Stat/README.md

 # WoW-Stats
 Source code for World of Warcraft's statistics website.
-Url: https://wow-pvpstat.herokuapp.com/
+Url: https://wow-pvpstat.herokuapp.com/ (It may take a while wakeup and update).

 # Installation and Usage
 To use this source code you MUST have Blizzard API key.
 You can get it for free on here: https://dev.battle.net/.